Do I Need Graft Tissue?

 One of the characteristics of Asian noses is a relatively low nasal bridge, which can make your nose appear short.
 Traditional Caucasian rhinoplasty techniques may be inadequate to improve the definition of the bridge of your nose.

-Dr De Silva frequently completes revision Asian rhinoplasty for patients who have undergone rhinoplasty elsewhere to improve the definition of the nasal bridge.
+Dr De Silva frequently completes revision Asian rhinoplasty for patients who have undergone nose surgery elsewhere to improve the definition of the nasal bridge.
 Choices for graft material include using your own cartilage (septal cartilage) or other material.

 Dr De Silva’s first choice for graft material is your own cartilage from your nasal septum or cartilage from your ear, sometimes your own cartilage may be insufficient in length the nasal bridge and other material may be required.
 Silicone is one option, however often this can move with time and need to be revised.

 Dr De Silva frequently removes silicone material from the nose as a consequence of movement within the nose.
 Dr De Silva prefers the use of material that will give a permanent long-term correction of your nose that will last indefinitely.